We found 6 orthopedic surgeons who accept Medicare near Batavia, NY.

 Dr. Matthew Landfried, who practices in Batavia, NY, Perry, NY, and Medina, NY, is a medical specialist in orthopedics/orthopedic surgery.
 Dr. Landfried has a 4.5 out of 5 star average patient rating.
 He honors Medicare insurance.
 He studied medicine at Temple University School of Medicine.
 He welcomes new patients.

 Dr. M. Whitbeck practices spine surgery and orthopedics/orthopedic surgery.
 Patient ratings for Dr. Whitbeck average 3.0 stars out of 5.
 He is affiliated with Newark-Wayne Community Hospital (NWCH), The Unity Hospital of Rochester, and Rochester General Hospital (RGH).
 Dr. Whitbeck accepts Child Health Plus, Family Health Plus, and Medicare insurance.
 He welcomes new patients.
 Dr. Whitbeck is a graduate of SUNY Upstate Medical University.

 Dr. Joseph Otten's specialty is orthopedics/orthopedic surgery.
 He is a graduate of the University of Missouri-Columbia School of Medicine and St. Louis University School of Medicine.
 Dr. Otten is an in-network provider for Medicare insurance.
 He has an open panel.

-Dr. Walter Hoffman is an orthopedic surgeon.
-He takes Medicaid and Medicare insurance.
+Dr. Walter Hoffman works as an orthopedic surgeon.
+Dr. Hoffman's professional affiliations include Sisters of Charity Hospital and Sisters of Charity Hospital - St Joseph Campus.
+He is in-network for Medicaid and Medicare insurance.
 He graduated from SUNY, University at Buffalo School of Medicine & Biomedical Sciences.
-Dr. Hoffman's professional affiliations include Sisters of Charity Hospital and Sisters of Charity Hospital - St Joseph Campus.